SD2E/python-datacatalog/docs/database/index.rst

 ``mongodb://readonly:8cWNCPXXdcxys73zBV@catalog.sd2e.org:27123/admin?readPreference=primary``

-Once connected to the server, you will use the ``catalog`` database.
+Once connected to the server, you will interact with the ``catalog`` database.

 .. toctree::
    :maxdepth: 2